 Our 20s encompass many challenges.
 Identifying our talents and weaknesses might be one of the hardest.
 Before entering college and later the job market, most people have a vague idea about their strengths and shortcomings.

-What most people don’t have, is experience.
-You might be talented in maths but you have never used your maths in a financial, business-related context.
+What most people don’t have is experience.
+You might be talented in maths, but you have never used your maths in a business-related context.

-Talents and weaknesses are often discovered through experience.
-This is why your 20s should be a decade during which you acquire talent-seeking experience.
-Find out what it is you’re good at.
+Consequently, your 20s should be a decade during which you acquire talent-seeking experience.
+In other words, find out what your talents are.

-Of course, in most fields talent will not be enough.
-But the experiences you gain during your 20s will have a major impact on whether you know about your talent.
+Of course, in most fields, talent will not be enough.
+But the experience you gain during your 20s will have a substantial impact on whether you know about your talent.
 And once you do, you’ll have the mental drive to sustain an effort toward utilizing that talent and turning it into a career.

 2. Understand the value of things, money, knowledge, and skills

-Learning how to prioritize your efforts in relation to material possessions, money, knowledge, and skills is one of the most effective ways to further personal growth in your 20s.
+Learning prioritization — as in directing your efforts concerning material possessions, money, knowledge, and skills toward the right areas — is one of the most effective ways to further personal growth in your 20s.

 All of these questions usually crop up in our 20s, making them integral pathways to personal growth.
 Even if you can’t find an answer to all of them, delaying them is generally a bad idea.